urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 + ncurses (Linux only)

 The process for which will vary depending on your OS.
 Currently we support OSX, Ubuntu and AWS Linux AMI.
-Intrepid ninjas may attempt ports to other OS's.
+Intrepid ninjas may attempt ports to other OSes.
 If you're an intrepid ninja, let us know, successful ports will result in prizes.
 If you're not an intrepid ninja, don't worry, Urbit runs just fine on a VM (https://www.virtualbox.org/).

 **OS X:**

-1. Install XCode (if you haven't already).
+1. Install XCode and it's Command Line Tools (if you haven't already).
 You should be able to get it here: https://developer.apple.com/xcode/
-2. Install Homebrew.
-Look at www.brew.sh for instructions.
+2. Install Homebrew. `ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"` should work.
+Look at www.brew.sh for further detail.
 (Can you use MacPorts?
-Yes, and you can also build the dependencies by hand.)
+Yes you can.
+You can also build the dependencies by hand.)
 3. At the terminal run the following for Homebrew: `brew install gmp libsigsegv openssl`

 **Ubuntu**